yt-project/yt/doc/source/examining/loading_data.rst

-If you have access to both the halo catalog and the simulation snapshot from the same redshift, additional analysis can be performed for each halo using :ref:`halo-catalog`.
+If you have access to both the halo catalog and the simulation snapshot from the same redshift, additional analysis can be performed for each halo using :ref:`halo-analysis`.
 The resulting product can be reloaded in a similar manner to the other halo catalogs shown here.

 .. _adaptahop: